-One theme that kept showing up in my family-friendly activity search was camping.
-I am NOT a tent camping kind of person, and especially with an infant.
+One theme that kept showing up in my quest to find new family-friendly activities was camping, both tent and RV.
+I am NOT a tent camping kind of person, especially with an infant.
 I had never camped at a state park or anywhere else besides a friends yard, so when I kept seeing info on travel trailers and pop up campers, ideas started sparking through my head: "get out of town, spend time with my new family, and not having to pay an arm and leg for a hotel....."

 And so it began, I started obsessing over the search for a camper that was within our budget.
 I wasn't going to let the cash from my sold motorcycle be used for anything other than another "fun-mobile."
 The process was quite tedious, and it took me a while to figure out what I really had to have, versus what was really cool.
 It was kind of like shopping for your first child: You think you need all of the whimsical ideas and suggestions on registries, when in reality you don't use the majority of it.
 Here are my tips that I used to narrow down my search and make a final decision, including a few things I wish I had thought of first as well!